saulpierotti/markdown_notebook/PB_2.md

 # BLOSUM
 * Blosum means block substitution matrix
 * They were built by Henikoff and Henikoff in 1992
+* They started from 500 multiple local alignments or related protein sequences
+* From these they retrieved more than 2000 ungapped multiple sequence alignments (conserved blocks), that formed the BLOCKS database
+* In each multiple alignment, they clustered all the sequences that showed a % identity and average their log-odds
 * They were made by alignments of protein sets with different degrees of conservation
 	* We do not assume any model, all the substitutions are based on observed frequencies
 * High BLOSUM matrices are used for closely related sequences
 * We can build our own BLOSUMs based on a specific subset of proteins
+* BLOSUM62 is the best performing matrix for comparing weak homologies